-The freezing of viable sperm, eggs, or embryos that may be used in subsequent cycles.
+The freezing of viable sperm, eggs, or embryos that may be used in subsequent fertility treatment.

-Process of inserting a needle into ovarian follicles to withdraw mature eggs.
+Process of inserting a needle into ovarian follicles to withdraw eggs.

 Placement of the embryo into the uterine cavity.

-One of the hormones responsible for the development and thickening of the endometrial cavity.
+One of the hormones responsible for the development and thickening of the endometrial lining within the uterus.

 A form of estrogen that can be measured in blood.
 The level rises with normal oocyte growth.

-Tube which provides means of transport of the egg from the ovary into uterus.
+A tube through which an egg travels from the ovary to the uterus.
 Normal anatomy includes a left and right fallopian tube.

 Frozen embryo transfer (FET):

-Embryos cryopreserved from a fresh IVF cycle are thawed and then transferred into the uterus or fallopian tube.
+Embryos cryopreserved from a fresh IVF cycle are thawed and then transferred into the uterus.

-Phase during which follicles grow and endometrium thickens.
-Typically occurs cycle days 1-14 of a normal menstrual cycle.
+The phase during which follicles grow and the lining of the uterus thickens — typically cycle days 1-14 of a normal menstrual cycle.

-Secreted by the pituitary gland, this is a hormone that stimulates the growth and maturation of follicles on the ovary.
+A hormone secreted by the pituitary gland that stimulates the growth and maturation of follicles within the ovary.
 This can also be manufactured in a laboratory and given as a medication.

-The natural hormone secreted by the hypothalamus that prompts the pituitary gland to release the follicle-stimulating hormone (FSH) and the luteinizing hormone (LH).
-This in turn stimulates the ovaries to produce estrogen, progesterone and to ovulate.
+The natural hormone secreted by the hypothalamus that prompts the pituitary gland to release follicle stimulating hormone (FSH) and luteinizing hormone (LH).
+In turn, these hormones stimulate the ovaries to develop and release eggs.

 Human chorionic gonadotropin (hCG):

-Hormone produced by the placenta during pregnancy.
-This hormone level rises in early pregnancy.
+A hormone produced by the placenta during pregnancy.
 This can also be manufactured in a laboratory and given as a medication.

-An x-ray of the female reproductive organs used to visualize the inner contour of the uterine cavity and also to determine patency of the fallopian tubes.
-The x-ray is obtained after a radiopaque liquid is injected into the uterine cavity.
+An X-ray of the female reproductive organs used to visualize the inner contour of the uterine cavity and determine the patency of the fallopian tubes.
+The X-ray is obtained after a radiopaque liquid is injected into the uterine cavity.

-A fertilization technique is used in couples with male factor.
-A single isolated sperm is drawn up into a specially designed pipette.
-The pipette is inserted into the egg’s center (the cytoplasm) and the sperm is released.
+A fertilization technique in which a single sperm is drawn up into a specially designed pipette and is inserted into the center of a mature egg (the cytoplasm).

 Intrauterine insemination (IUI):